 In keeping with the security objectives of the SCDOR, the following browsers are currently supported by our website:

-A composite return is a single return filed by a partnership, S-corporation, or Limited Liability Company (LLC) taxed as a partnership or S-corporation on behalf of two or more nonresident individuals, trusts or estates who are partners, shareholders of the S-corporation or members of the LLC.
+A composite return is a single return filed by a partnership, S corporation, or Limited Liability Company (LLC) taxed as a partnership or S corporation on behalf of two or more nonresident participants.

 12-6-5030, SC Revenue Procedure

 SC1065 K-1 to each partner.
-Partnerships receiving passive activity income and losses from investments located within and without South Carolina must furnish partners with detailed accountings of these amounts.
+Partnerships receiving passive activity income and losses from investments located within and outside of South Carolina must furnish partners with detailed accountings of these amounts.